ShivaniSD123/chat_room/README.md

 # chat_room
 <h2>Description</h2>
-<p> This is a simple soft real time TCP based chat room application written in c++
+<p> This is a simple unix based soft real time TCP based chat room application written in c++
 <ul>
 <li>The server can handle multiple clients simultaneously using threads.</li>